What is coronavirus?

 - Customs Formalities and Clearing of Goods:

-There are many products in India that require registration including spinal needles, heart valve, annuloplasty rings, syringes and etc. Any company, willing to import any such devices is required to comply with the rules as per Drugs and cosmetic act 1940 and rule 1945 regulations by CDSCO.
+There are many products in India that require registration including spinal needles, heart valves, annuloplasty rings, syringes and etc. Any company, willing to import any such devices is required to comply with the rules as per the Drugs and cosmetic act 1940 and rule 1945 regulations by CDSCO.

 Following are the documents that will be filled in order to register and import an unregistered medical device –

 - Form 41: It is the registration certificate is issued under rule 27

 - Schedule DI

 - Power of attorney